-25.3 Risk Factors for Depression in Patients with CKD
+23.3 Risk Factors for Depression in Patients with CKD

-As depressive symptoms and MDD prognosticate poor clinical outcomes and decreased QOL in patients with CKD and ESKD, clinicians must be able to recognize risk factors for depression (Box 25.3 and Fig. 25.1).
-Several risk factors for depression in this high-risk population are similar to those in the general population and include younger age, female gender, low household income, lower education, and unemployment (Box 25.3 and Fig. 25.1) [2, 10, 12-14].
-Although white race has been reported as a risk factor, a high level of depressive affect has also been reported among African American ESKD patients treated with maintenance hemodialysis [2, 10, 12-14].
-Dialysis-related factors such as nonadherence to diet and interdialytic weight gain are associated with depression, but it is not clear whether they are risk factors for or result from the presence of depression [2, 10, 12-14].
-Other clinical conditions such as diabetes mellitus, hypoalbuminemia, cerebrovascular and cardiovascular diseases, and comorbid psychiatric disorders, commonly associated with CKD and ESRD, add medical complexities and increase risk for depression (Fig. 25.1) [2, 10, 12-14].
-This association between medical comorbidities and depression is similar to that in the general population.
-Depression makes social interactions and relationships more difficult for patients, leading to estrangement from spouse, family, work, community, and religious organizations (Box 25.3).
-Post-dialysis fatigue, time spent on dialysis, cognitive impairment, and comorbid illnesses may be further impediments to social interactions and impair ability to build relationships.
-An attempt should be made by clinicians to identify interrelated risk factors for depression in order to best manage their patients with CKD or ESKD diagnosed with depression.
+As depressive symptoms and MDD prognosticate poor clinical outcomes and decreased QOL in patients with CKD and ESKD, clinicians must be able to recognize the risk factors for depression (Box 23.3).
+Several risk factors for depression in this high-risk population are similar to those in the general population and include younger age, female gender, low household income, lower education level, and unemployment (Box 23.3) [2, 8-10].
+Although white race has been reported as a risk factor, a high level of depressive affect has also been reported among urban African American ESKD patients treated with maintenance hemodialysis [6].
+Dialysis-related factors such as nonadherence to diet and interdialytic weight gain are associated with depression, but it is not clear whether they are risk factors for or result from the presence of depression [2, 6, 8-10].
+Other clinical conditions such as diabetes mellitus, hypoalbuminemia, cerebrovascular and cardiovascular diseases, and comorbid psychiatric disorders, commonly associated with CKD and ESKD, add medical complexities and increase the risk for depression [2, 6, 8-10].
+The association between medical comorbidities and depression is similar to the general population.
+Depression makes